Janua Linguarum Reserata: Background

+Contents

+The textbook consists of one thousand paragraphs, divided into one hundred chapters, each of which is a short sermon.
+Comenius discusses religious themes, nature, the human body, the human soul, crafts, housing, society, sciences, and behavior.
+These sermons were designed to use the most common vocabulary and grammatical features of Latin.
+The book uses about eight thousand words.
+Students were intended to the learn the Latin language by memorizing these sermons and their meaning.

-Composition and variations
+Publication history and variations

 It was published under the full name Janua Linguarum Reserata sive Seminarium Linguarum et Scientiarum Omnium (Latin for "The Door of Languages Unlocked, or, The Seedbed of All the Languages and Sciences").
 Approximately 8000 words are set in 1000 sentences which are divided into about 100 chapters.
 A simplified version of about 1000 words in 7 chapters for beginners was published under the name Vestibulum in 1932.
 The Janua was also adapted for the stage in 1953–54 and published in Sárospatak under the name Schola Ludus seu Encyclopaedia Viva.
 It is divided into eight plays and it takes place in Alexandria under Ptolemaeus Philadelphus.
 The main characters of the advisors from different ages are Plato, Eratosthenes, Apollonius of Rhodes, Plinius, and Socrates.
 The numbers of actors in the eight plays vary from 33 in the 6th up to 88 in the 3rd.